Compression Socks for Flying

 Compression Socks Can Make Flying More Comfortable

 Wearing compression socks while you fly has been proven to help lower your risk for developing deep vein thrombosis (DVT) blood clots.
-You should talk to your doctor or health care provider before taking off on your flight to ensure that there aren’t any reasons for you to avoid wearing compression socks on a flight.
-Wearing compression socks during flight, when combined with proactive movement and taking care of your overall health, can help lower your risk for serious complications while you travel.
+You should talk to your doctor or health care provider before taking off on your flight to ensure that there aren’t any reasons for you to avoid wearing compression socks on a plane.
+Wearing compression socks during flight, when combined with proactive movement and taking care of your overall health, can help lower your risk of severe complications while you travel.